asaintsever/open-vault-agent-injector/doc/Metrics.md

 # Metrics

-Vault Sidecar Injector exposes a Prometheus endpoint at `/metrics` on port `metricsPort` (default: 9000).
+Open Vault Agent Injector exposes a Prometheus endpoint at `/metrics` on port `metricsPort` (default: 9000).

 Following collectors are available: